Automated External Defibrillators In Public Places

-The bill defines a public place and encourages any person that owns, operates, or manages a public place to place functional automated external defibrillators (AEDs) in sufficient quantities to ensure reasonable availability for use during perceived sudden cardiac arrest emergencies.
+Automated external defibrillator - placement of AED in public place - acceptance of donated AED - appropriation.
+The act encourages any person that owns, operates, or manages a public place or public school to place functional automated external defibrillators (AEDs) in sufficient quantities to ensure reasonable availability for use during perceived sudden cardiac arrest emergencies.

-The department shall award a $75,000 contract to a nonprofit organization for the purpose of acquiring and distributing AEDs to public places.
+On or before September 1, 2019, the department of public health and environment shall award a $15,000 contract to a nonprofit organization for the purpose of acquiring and distributing AEDs to public places.

 The act makes an appropriation of $15,000 from the general fund to the department of public health and environment for use by the health facilities and emergency medical services division for the state EMS coordination, planning, and certification program.

 (Note: This summary applies to this bill as enacted.)